BinarySkull/printf/README.md

-This is the printf project that Abdullah and Ahmed and its the first c big project in ALX .
+This is the printf project that Abdullah and Ahmed programmed  and its the first c big project in ALX .